Brand Analytics · Strategic Planning

 Running Simulations: From Model to Brief

-2. Set two improvement scenarios
+2. Set the input scenarios

-5. Rank and prioritise
+5. Rank and commit

 From Simulation to Media and Creative Brief